-However, it is important to note that the local authority and VSH are no longer the corporate parent for previously looked-after children, and the VSH role in relation to these children reflects this.
-VSHs are not expected to monitor the educational progress of individual children or be held to account for their educational attainment.
-Any intervention in the education of a previously looked-after child must be with the agreement of the person(s) who have parental responsibility for the child.
+Any intervention in the education of a previously looked-after child or child in kinship care must be with the agreement of the person(s) who have parental responsibility for the child.
 They, like all parents, are responsible for overseeing their child's progress in education.

-VSHs will want to satisfy themselves that the child is eligible for support by asking the child's parents for evidence of their previously looked-after status.
+VSHs will want to satisfy themselves that the child is eligible for support by asking the child's parents for evidence of their previously looked-after or kinship status.
 For children adopted outside England and Wales, the child must have been looked after by a public authority, a religious organisation or other provider of care whose sole purpose is to benefit society.
 Where parents are unable to provide clear evidence of their child's status, VSHs will need to use their discretion.
-In such circumstances, VSHs should discuss eligibility with the designated teacher at the child's school to agree a consistent approach.
+In such circumstances, VSHs should discuss eligibility with the Designated Teacher at the child's school to agree a consistent approach.